cybercongress/cybercongress/.github/CONTRIBUTING.md

 It's better for us if you will open your pull request by following steps:

-- open an issue with you interested in;
+- open an issue in which you are interested in;
 - fork the repo and create your branch from `master`;
 - play with it and make significant things;
 - if you've added code that should be tested, add tests;